 The SOS is the largest regional obesity prevention event in the United States, drawing hundreds of participants from the 16 Southern States consisting of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, New Mexico, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.
 Together, these states are joining forces to fight obesity.

-The Southern Obesity Summit will be held in October 22-24, 2018 at the Charleston Civic Center in Charleston, West Virginia.
-With a focus on Equity and Equality, this Summit will bring together leadership from across the south to share, learn and develop strategies for positive change around obesity prevention.
+The 12th Annual Southern Obesity Summit will be held in Charleston, West Virginia October 22-24, 2018.
+With a focus on collective impact through the lens of Health Equity; we will explore system impacts: Where we Live, Work, Learn, Eat, Play and Pray.
+This Summit will bring together leadership from across the south to share, learn and develop strategies for positive change around obesity prevention.

-500 participants from 16 southern states will convene to publicize effective and emerging obesity prevention and reduction practices in the region and energize grassroots efforts in each state.
+Participants from 16 southern states will convene to publicize effective and emerging obesity prevention practices in the region and energize grassroots efforts in each state.

 SOS is a great opportunity for regional partnering, and provides each state access to technical assistance through learning collaboratives.

-The three-day conference offers networking opportunities, fast paced breakout sessions, workgroup meetings, and plenary sessions that will focus on cross-state collaboration, best practices and youth leadership in obesity prevention.
+The three-day conference offers networking opportunities, fast paced breakout sessions, workgroup meetings, and plenary sessions that will focus on cross-state collaboration, best practices and significant leadership in obesity prevention.